 The sessions provided local residents with the opportunity to find out more about the proposals and to put forward their feedback and ask questions.

-To keep affected residents up to date, a meeting was organised on Tuesday 22 February where the portfolio holder and project officers provided a project update to 80 attendees.
+To keep affected residents up to date, a meeting was organised on Tuesday 22 February where the council's portfolio holder and project officers provided a project update to 80 attendees.

 To contact us about the project, please complete our online enquiry form.